xiangze/SDIP/document/article_en.md

 Each operation requires cycles according to src1 size and src2 size, which are counted by the dulation signal.

 When the operation is completed, DSRAM1, in which the final result is written, is replaced by DSRAM0, the dulation is reset, PC is incremented, the next graph row is read, and the operation is repeated.
-The addresses of DSRAM and STACKRAM are incremented by the sizr of dst calculated from the size of src1 and src2.
+The addresses of DSRAM and STACKRAM are incremented by the size of dst calculated from the size of src1 and src2.

 ### core pipeline operation